ianmeigh/wagtailmedia/docs/transcoding/aws_elemental_mediaconvert.md

 ## Host Application Settings

 The following settings should be added to you host applications settings file and then supplied using environment variables.
+The user associated to the access key provided should be used to set the permissions detailed in the remainder of this guide.

 ```python
 AWS_ACCESS_KEY_ID = os.environ.get("AWS_ACCESS_KEY_ID", "")